stochastical/abstractnonsense/content/micro-blog/2025-11-11-implementing-efficient-language-models-under-homomorphic-encryption.md

 ## Talk Summary

-Full disclaimer: The talk was delivered in Korean, which I sadly do not speak, so I followed the talk partially via live English translation and partially via the English slides.
-Donghwan was kind enough to share his slides with me afterwards, but they're not currently publicly available.
+Full disclaimer: The talk was delivered in Korean, which I sadly do not speak, so I followed the talk partially via live translation and partially via the English slides ([available here](https://donghwan-rho.github.io/assets/pdf/RMS_HE+LLM.pdf)).

 The talk was partitioned into three sections: